 The structure of outpatient care varies depending on the program, but most include a combination of therapy, nutrition education, and supervised meals.

-For example, individuals in a day treatment or PHPs often attend treatment four to five days per week.
+For example, individuals in day treatment (PHPs) often attend treatment four to five days per week.
 Their schedule may include:

 Group and individual therapy sessions